 Involving familiar people help your child understand the real-life actions played out in the social story.
 For example, you can involve siblings or friends if the story is about a shared toy.

 Social stories can be used to help your child deal with emotions, feelings, and other social skills.
 Social stories can also teach life skills such as cleanliness and hygiene, morning routines, toilet use, hand washing, and more.

-If you have problems writing on a specific topic, turn to the Online Writers Rating writing service reviews website.
+If you have problems writing on a specific topic, visit the Online Writers Rating writing service reviews website.

 Tell Social Stories Before Your Child Experiences the Situation

-You should always try to work through social stories before placing a child in a new situation.
+It would help if you always tried to work through social stories before placing a child in a new situation.
 With the story fresh on their child, they will better remember how to react in the same way as in the story.

 For example, you can read a social story on sharing toys before a playdate.
 You’re your child can immediately put it into practice and share toys with others.